harnen/p2p-service-discovery/doc/specs.md

 The purpose of placing ads is being discovered by searchers.

 Searchers on a topic also keep a table, the 'search table'.
-Like the 'ticket table', this table also stores k-buckets of advertisement media by distance to the topic hash, and a new 'search table' is created for each topic lookup.
+Similar to the 'ticket table', the search table also stores k-buckets of advertisement media by distance to the topic hash, and a new 'search table' is created for each topic lookup.
 The k factor of the search table should be relatively large in order to make the search efficient.
 By default we use `k=16` similarly to the Kademlia DHT.
 Tickets are not required for search and nodes can not be added multiple times in the same k-bucket.